mdrame/API-URLS-REQUESTS-/README.md

 * CSS
 * BootStrap
 * Google Online Font-Family
+* Django

 #### todo

-* post to hosting site / server. ✅ Done
+* post to hosting site / server
 * Create individual project page to show more detail about project
 * give user uption to download resume
 * user can visit project from show more detail page.